Transarctica: Exploration

-The interface is quite original but rather cumbersome.
-This part has been criticized for the under-efficiency of trading in comparison to mining.
+The interface is original but cumbersome.
+It was criticized for the inefficiency of trading in comparison to mining.

 Combat

 The Viking Union is out for blood, and meeting with another train triggers a simple battle mode.
-Battles are real-time plus slow-paced and may be dull at first, but the amount of things to handle will multiply with time - though this hardly helps the common mop-up period at the end.
+Battles are real-time but slow-paced and may be dull at first.
+However, the amount of elements to handle in a battle multiplies over time - though this hardly helps the common mop-up period at the end.

 The two sides are positioned on parallel tracks some distance away from each other.
 Maneuvering is limited to horizontal movement.
 Combat assets include cannons (to attack enemy wagons), machine guns (to mow down ground troops, on both sides if timed poorly), infantry (jacks of all trades to operate on and in between trains, attack ground troops, set charges on hostile wagons and clear them from friendly ones) and mammoth cavalry (to attack ground troops and to shield and transport infantry).
 All other wagons, save the locomotives, are dead weight.

-Combat is won when the enemy is disarmed, the train is then looted for intact wagons and materials and the contents of destroyed wagons are written off.
+Combat is won when the enemy is disarmed.
+The train is then looted for intact wagons and materials, and the contents of destroyed wagons are written off.
 The game is lost if the Transarctica loses a vital wagon.
 All engagements can be expected to take several minutes.